-Drones shut London Gatwick airport amid busy holiday period
+Travelers face chaos as drones shut London’s Gatwick airport

 One traveler whose flight was diverted tweeted that passengers weren’t being told when they could continue to their destination.

-Gatwick is a busy airport about 30 miles (45 kilometers) south of London, hosting a variety of short- and long-haul flights and serving as a major hub for the budget carrier easyJet.
+Gatwick, about 30 miles (45 kilometers) south of London, sees more than 43 million passengers a year to short- and long-haul destinations and serves as a major hub for the budget carrier easyJet.

 Gatwick normally operates throughout the night but the number of flights is restricted because of noise limitations.
 The airport website says it usually handles 18 to 20 flights overnight during the winter months.